-Tina is a first year doctoral student in the interdisciplinary Program of Human Movement Science.
-She graduated from Metropolitan State University of Denver with a Bachelor of Science in Athletic Training in May 2013.
-In August 2015, she received her Master of Science in Athletic Training from Texas State University.
-Upon completion of her Master's degree, she gained additional experience in a Post-Professional Residency in Athletic Training, with a Specialization in Orthopedic Rehabilitation at Ben Hogan Sports Medicine.
-Tina’s research interests include treatment and active rehabilitation of concussion and the cumulative effects of concussive and subconcussive head impacts on sensory systems.
+Tina is a third year doctoral student in the Interdisciplinary Program in Human Movement Science.
+She graduated from Metropolitan State University of Denver in May 2013 with a Bachelor of Science in Athletic Training.
+She completed her Master of Science in Athletic Training in August 2015 at Texas State University and went on to gain additional experience in a Post-Professional Residency in Athletic Training at Ben Hogan Sports Medicine in Ft.
+Worth, TX.
+Tina is interested in visual impairment following concussion and pupillary response changes as a physiological indicator of cognitive workload following sport-related concussion.

 Paula currently serves as the Project Manager for the Concussion, Disclosure Behaviors, Attitudes, Norms and Knowledge in Civilian and Military Emerging Adults (BANK) and Active Rehab Studies.
 Both of these studies work in conjunction with the Injury Prevention Research Center.
 Paula completed her undergraduate degree in Latin American Studies at the University of North Carolina at Chapel Hill and her Master’s in Public Health, Health Behavior at the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill.
 Paula is responsible for the implementation of these studies and the overall day to day operations.